Searching for dark photons in hyperon decays

-To see what values of ${\cal B}(\mathfrak B\to\mathfrak B'\overline\gamma)$ are currently possible, we now consider, as benchmarks, different upper bounds on $|\mbox{ $\mathbb C$}|$ in two scenarios recently discussed in the literature.
-Although they are variations of the same simplified model of NP, the two different sets of predictions which they make can serve to illustrate how hyperon and kaon measurements together could help distinguish various NP scenarios.
-Thus, similar analyses could be performed for other models.
-In both of these scenarios, proposed in Refs.\,\cite{Fabbrichesi:2017vma,Fabbrichesi:2019bmo}, the $ds\overline\gamma$ interaction is induced by loop diagrams involving new particles comprising massive fermions which are SM singlets as well as heavy scalar bosons which are triplets under color SU(3) and some of which are doublets under the SM SU(2)$_L$.
-The new fermions and bosons are all charged under U(1)$_D$ and have Yukawa-like interactions with the $d$ and $s$ quarks, allowing the dimension-5 operator for $ds\overline\gamma$ to arise.
-Since our aim here is to examine the implications of this coupling for the hyperon modes, once it has been subject to constraints from other sectors, we will not dwell further with the details of the underlying NP model.
-Rather, we will simply take most of the relevant results provided in Refs.\,\cite{Fabbrichesi:2017vma,Fabbrichesi:2019bmo} at face value and employ them to calculate the hyperon rates.
+To see how large ${\cal B}\big({\mathfrak B}_{\rm i}^{}\to{\mathfrak B}_{\rm f}^{}\overline\gamma\big)$ may be at present without restrictions from hyperon data, we now consider, as benchmarks, different maximal values of $|\mbox{ $\mathbb C$}|$ in two scenarios recently discussed in the literature.
+Although they are variations of the same simplified model of NP, the two different sets of predictions which they make will serve to illustrate how hyperon and kaon measurements together could help distinguish various NP possibilities.
+Therefore, similar analyses could be performed for other models.
+In both of these scenarios, proposed in Refs.\,\,\cite{Fabbrichesi:2017vma,Fabbrichesi:2019bmo}, the $ds\overline\gamma$ interactions originate from loop diagrams involving new particles comprising massive fermions which are SM singlets as well as heavy scalar bosons which are triplets under color SU(3) and some of which are doublets under the SM SU(2)$_L$.
+The new fermions and bosons are all charged under U(1)$_D$ and have Yukawa-like interactions with the $d$ and $s$ quarks, which allows the dimension-five operator for \,$s\to d\overline\gamma$\, to be constructed.
+Since our aim here is to examine the implications of this coupling for the hyperon modes, once it has been subject to constraints from other sectors, we will not dwell further on the details of the underlying NP model.
+Rather, we will simply take most of the relevant results provided in Refs.\,\,\cite{Fabbrichesi:2017vma,Fabbrichesi:2019bmo} at face value and employ them to compute the hyperon decay rates.

 In the first scenario the $ds\overline\gamma$ coupling constant is given by~\cite{Fabbrichesi:2017vma}